smacdo/Dungeon-Crawler/readme.md

 Game Requirements
 =================

- * Windows 7+ (It should work on Vista, has not been tested)
+ * Windows 7 or newer
- * Microsoft .NET 4.0 (Installer provided)
+ * Microsoft .NET 4.6 (Installer provided)
- * Microsoft XNA 4 (Installer provided)

 Building Requirements
 =====================
- * Microsoft Visual Studio 2010 or 2012
+ * Microsoft Visual Studio 2017 (15.3 or later)
- * Microsoft .NET 4.0
- * Microsoft XNA Game Studio 4.0
- * Microsoft DirectX SDK (June 2010)

 Development Notes
 =================
-Development work has ceased on the main C++ development branch.
-I am currently attempting to rebuild the game using C# and the XNA framework.
-This work can be viewed on the XNAPROTO branch.
-All work is going into character interaction (movement, attacking, items, user interface) at the moment, since I have already built a dungeon generation system in C++.
-That will be the last feature that gets added.
+Development on the XNAPROTO branch has been succesfull and has been merged back into master.
+The game now has character movement, and dungeon generation.
+Next steps are basic combat, world generation, level loading and level transferring.

 Contributions
 =============